top of page

 Dr Grace McMahon

-Currently a postdoctoral researcher in the Psychology Department.
+Currently an assistant professor in the Psychology Department.
 My research area focuses on social relationships and health; investigating the impact of social support and attachment on the psychological and physiological well-being of young adults.
 I am also currently working as part of our sister lab, the GroWTH lab.

 Contact: Grace mcMahon@ul.ie